Russian ballistic missiles hit residential building in Odesa Oblast, four dead, including teen

 A+ A- Subscribe

-The Russian Armed Forces attacked Odesa Oblast with ballistic missiles in the night of October 10 – 11, 2024, destroying a two-story building.
+The Russian Armed Forces attacked Odesa Oblast with ballistic missiles during the night of October 10 – 11, 2024, destroying a two-story building.
 Oleh Kiper, head of the Odesa Oblast Military Administration, reported four deaths, including a teenager.

 Emergency services extracted four people from the debris, while three lost their lives under the rubble.
 The victims include a 43-year-old woman, a 22-year-old man, and a 16-year-old girl.
 Another woman succumbed to her injuries at the hospital.
 The attack left ten more people injured, with nine requiring hospitalization.
 Four remain in critical condition.